open-AIMS/ereefs-tutorials/README.md

 # eReefs Tutorials

-*A WORK IN PROGRESS*
+*WORK IN PROGRESS*

 # User Overview

-This repository holds the source files for the AIMS eReefs tutorials hosted at https://open-aims.github.io/ereefs-tutorials/.
+This repository holds the source files for the AIMS Knowledge Systems eReefs tutorials hosted at https://bfordaims.github.io/ereefs-tutorials/.

-Currently, there are a handful of tutorials available for the languages `R` and `python`.
+Currently, a few basic tutorials are available for the languages `R` and `python`.
 In time we hope to add a wider range of tutorials, including for more advanced concepts.
-If you wish to see a tutorial on a specific topic you can add a request using the [Discussions](https://github.com/open-AIMS/ereefs-tutorials/discussions) page of this repository.
-Please note, however, that the development of subsequent tutorials is dependent on the time availability of the small number of contributing AIMS staff.
+If you wish to see a tutorial on a specific topic you can add a request using the Github Issues feature, though please note that the development of subsequent tutorials is dependent on the time availability of the small number of contributing AIMS staff.

-To **follow along with tutorials** on your own machine, you can download the source files for specific tutorials by navigating to [:file_folder: `tutorials`](https://github.com/open-AIMS/ereefs-tutorials/tree/main/tutorials) in this repository, then to [:file_folder: `r`](https://github.com/open-AIMS/ereefs-tutorials/tree/main/tutorials/r) or [:file_folder: `python`](https://github.com/open-AIMS/ereefs-tutorials/tree/main/tutorials/python), depending and on your language of choice, and then to the individual tutorial folders herein.
-Once you have found the folder for the specific tutorial of interest you can download it to your local machine.
-You will also need to ensure that you have the required software installed to run the tutorial files on your machine.
-Tutorials are contained in Quarto markdown files, so you will need to install [Quarto](https://quarto.org/).
-You will also need to ensure you have either [R](https://www.r-project.org/) or [python](https://wiki.python.org/moin/BeginnersGuide/Download).
-If you are unsure where to start, we recommend installing [R Studio](https://posit.co/download/rstudio-desktop/) as it has out-of-the-box support for Quarto, R and Python (providing these languages are installed on your machine) and a user interface which is friendly to beginners.

 # Developer Overview